Skip to main content

 Identification of the Attorney (Mandataire) — Full legal name, residential address, and driver's licence number (where applicable) of the person authorized to act.
 The relationship of the mandataire to the mandant should be stated.
 The mandataire must be at least 18 years of age and legally capable.

 Vehicle Description — Complete identification of the vehicle covered by the mandate: make, model, model year, colour, Vehicle Identification Number (VIN / NIV in French), and current SAAQ licence plate number.
-Precise vehicle identification prevents the mandate from being used for other vehicles and ensures the SAAQ can match the mandate to the correct registration record.
+Precise vehicle identification prevents the mandate from being used for other vehicles and confirms the SAAQ can match the mandate to the correct registration record.

 Authorized SAAQ Transactions — A specific enumeration of all SAAQ transactions the mandataire is authorized to perform: vehicle registration or re-registration, transfer of ownership, licence plate sticker renewal, duplicate registration certificate issuance, address change in the SAAQ registry, registration cancellation, obtaining a vehicle history report, and any other specifically named transactions.
 The mandate must expressly authorize each category of transaction.